Albany Medical College Virtual Anatomy Lab

 Arm Venous Drain

-Where the Basilic Vein joins with the venae comitantes (deep brachial veins accompanying the brachial artery).
+The axillary vein is formed where the Basilic Vein joins with the venae comitantes (paired deep brachial veins).

-The Axillary Vein ends at the lateral border of the first rib, where it becomes the Subclavian Vein.
-This vein receives tributaries that correspond to the branches of the axillary artery.
+The Axillary Vein receives tributaries roughly corresponding to the axillary artery branches.
+It ends at the lateral border of the first rib, where it becomes the Subclavian Vein.
+Deep arteries in the limbs commonly have paired venae comitantes (two veins per artery).